 The ‘on the road’ price usually includes the cost of the first year’s car tax and new registration fee, so you won’t have to pay these separately.

-The dealer will supply the DVLA with the information they need, including proof of your name and address.
+The dealer will give the DVLA the information they need, including proof of your name and address.

 You can buy car tax in one of three ways: